k-kinzal/pr/README.md

   pr [command]

 Available Commands:
-  help        Help about any command merge       Merge PR that matches a rule show        Show PR that matches a rule
+  check       Check if PR matches the rule and change PR status help        Help about any command merge       Merge PR that matches a rule show        Show PR that matches a rule validate    Validate the rules

 Flags:
       --exit-code      returns an exit code of 127 if no PR matches the rule -h, --help           help for pr
-      --token string   personal access token to manipulate PR [GITHUB_TOKEN]
+      --no-exit-code   always returns 0 even if an error occurs --rate int       API call seconds rate limit (default 10) --token string   personal access token to manipulate PR [GITHUB_TOKEN] --version        version for pr

 Use "pr [command] --help" for more information about a command.
 ```